AmbitiousCity/website-source/content/articles/questions/q-sample-and-test-questions.rst

 		- other than parenthood, marriage, church, choir
 		- that is more than most people!
 		- I am not happy enough with what others do not have

-What must I find?
-What am I searching for?
-	- Find a mission, that I do well, and that could earn money
-	- Some a reasonable non day-job
-	- Find mission -> do mission -> survive
-	- Carol will be of limited help for this.
-I need to do it on my own
-	- I won't listen to anyone other than myself

 What are the things that will join Carol and I together?
 	- Write together